Introducing Our Education Sector Lead: Chris Thackray

 Throughout my career, I have worked to focus not on the technology, but on the people and the impact the tech can have on teaching and learning.
 This really mirrors the approach that Mark has championed at Hable and which is now completely ingrained in the company through its values.

 Over the years I have worked in Education, Microsoft have completely changed how they approach the Education sector.
-I really believe that the tools they make available through Office 365 can provide the basis for really impactful educational tech projects.
+I really believe that the tools they make available through Microsoft 365 can provide the basis for really impactful educational tech projects.

 This combination of values and tech I really believe in makes Hable the perfect place for me!